algolia/magento/_src/m2-indexing.md

 * maxValuesPerFacet
 * removeWordsIfNoResults

-Additional index settings can be managed in the Algolia dashboard or via [extension’s custom events](/magento/doc/m2/backend/).
+Additional index settings can be managed in the Algolia dashboard or via the [extension’s custom events](/magento/doc/m2/backend/), using the `algolia_products_index_before_set_settings` custom event.
+You can hook into this event and modify the settings programmatically directly from Magento.

 ## Categories indexing